Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The transfer rate (in bytes/second) of data during this resynchronization, over the last 5 seconds (overall, and per bucket).
 * The number of remaining nodes to query during the current Chronos scaling operation.
 * The number of timers, and number of invalid timers, processed over the last 5 seconds.
+* The number of attempts, successes and failures for incoming SIP transactions for the ICSCF, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions for the ICSCF, indexed by time period and request type.
+* The number of attempts, successes and failures for incoming SIP transactions for the SCSCF, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions for the SCSCF, indexed by time period and request type.
+* The number of attempts, successes and failures for incoming SIP transactions for the BGCF, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions for the BGCF, indexed by time period and request type.

 ### Ralf statistics